txie7/Ultrasound_tracking/README.md

 # Ultrasound_tracking
 Ongoing project.
 Tracking a moving lesion using speckle decorrelation and deep learning.
+Simulation in a volume scan.